Interview with Home Fashion Icon Rosita Missoni

 The Matriarch of one of the most famous fashion dynasties in history, Rosita Missoni is a living legend.
 Starting the Missoni fashion line with her husband Ottavio, Missoni is now one of the most recognized and popular fashion brands in the world.
 The first Missoni Home collection was created in 1983, and now there are three generations of the family working across the business to keep the Missoni brand at the forefront of fashion and home style.

 Rosita talks to us about the challenges of working with family and why luxury to her is a matter of time…

-How would you describe your own home style and what’s your favourite room in your home & why?
+How would you describe your own home style and what’s your favorite room in your home and why?

-My home is my nest: unconventionally stylish, cosy, comfortable, colourful, harmonious, happy, relaxing and full of light.
-Besides my bedroom which is my refuge, I would say the dining room because it is the core of the home.
-It is a kind of veranda with sliding door-windows overlooking the garden and we like to stay around the table also when the meal is over and our guests seem to enjoy it too.
+My home is my nest: unconventionally stylish, cozy, comfortable, colorful, harmonious, happy, relaxing, and full of light.
+Besides my bedroom, which is my refuge, I would say the dining room because it is the core of the home.
+It is a kind of veranda with sliding door-windows overlooking the garden and we like to stay around the table also when the meal is over, and our guests seem to enjoy it too.

 What does luxury mean to you?